Shen Tong: Media engagements

 In films and television, Shen has been an actor, producer, and film festival sponsor and speaker (including Tribeca Film Festival).
-Shen Tong starred in Out of Exile with co-star Sharif Atkins in 2000.
+Shen appeared in the 2022 documentary The Exiles, a documentary film which tracked down three exiled dissidents from the Tiananmen Square massacre.
+It won the Grand Jury Prize in Sundance 2022.
+Shen also appeared as one of the main subjects in PBS Documentary Tiananmen: The People Versus the Party in 2019.
+He also starred in Out of Exile with co-star Sharif Atkins in 2000.

 He worked with Arte, ABC News and Jean-François Bizot's Actuel magazine to produce Clandestins en Chine, including interviews with Jane Birkin, which premiered in a Paris theater and on Arte in 1992.
 He co-starred with actress Hu Zongwen in a made-for-TV two parts movie, which received the 6th Fei Tian National Award in 1986.
-Shen also appeared in the 2022 documentary The Exiles, which won the Grand Jury Prize in Sundance 2022.